About Our Dogs

 We breed firstly for HEALTH, secondly for TEMPERAMENT, and thirdly for the BREED STANDARD!

 You can read about each one of our dogs on their doggie profile pages under "Our Dogs".
 We list their weight, height, their health screenings, and a little about each one of our precious canines.
-The weights are updated on a regular basis, as they grow, etc.
+The weights are updated on a regular basis, as they grow, etc. All of our breeding dogs are either health screened through Canine Health Check (by Paw Print Genetics) OR they are Cleared By Parentage which means that because their parents (and sometimes as far back as their great grandparents) have tested CLEAR for disease they cannot "become" affected.

 We do want each of our dogs to conform to breed standards, but specifically with the hybrid breeds there is no set standard as there are two available gene pools for a Cavapoo (or any other hybrid) to draw from when two purebred dogs are crossed.
 With our purebred dogs we adhere as close to the breed standard as possible -- sometimes it's like predicting how tall your own child will grow and he/she exceeds your own height.
 Even a dog that comes from a line of champions can grow that extra inch taller or weigh that extra pound or two!
 A healthy family pet is the most important thing to us!